xy-241/CS-Notes/content/OS/OS.md

 > We **can remove the OS software** if we build our **solution directly on top of the hardware** without the need of abstraction and  we **manages the direct communication** with the **hardware**.
 >
 > The benefit of doing so is **huge huge performance gains**.
 OS comes with **many abstractions** to **be general-purpose**, all these abstractions come with **overheads**!
 So the task that doesn't need an OS needs to be a **very specific task** that **aren't built on many abstractions**.
+>
+> Thus, we can write a program to run without an OS.

 ## Types of OS